chiba1sonny/chiba1sonny.github.io/aboutus.md

 ---
 layout: page
 title: About us
-subtitle: We are a group of poeple who collabrate to do some projects and write useful bolgs
+subtitle: We do some projects and write useful notes
 ---

 ### We are: